 \subsection{Setting and Context}

 Model Predictive Control (MPC, see \cite{RMD} and also \cite{BBM}) is one of the most popular control-based frameworks in both the industrial setting and in system-theoretical literature.
 One of the key features that has generated its current popularity is its affinity for enforcing set-based constraints in the centralised setting \cite{STMC}.
-On the other hand, as technical applications are becoming increasingly interconnected and widely distributed, the synthesis of distributed control laws has evolved into one of the foci of contemporary research for the control community.
-Among the myriad approaches developed for the MPC paradigm (see \cite{DMPCB} for a comprehensive survey on the topic), some of the most promising solutions are those inspired by robust MPC (see \cite{RMPC} for a popular centralised setting), among which we highlight the techniques proposed in \cite{R8A,R8B,R8C,R8D} for the distributed setting.
+On the other hand, as technical applications become increasingly interconnected and widely distributed, the synthesis of distributed control laws has emerged as a focus of contemporary research in the control community.
+Among the myriad approaches developed for the MPC paradigm (see \cite{DMPCB} for a comprehensive survey on the topic), some of the most promising solutions are those inspired by robust MPC (see \cite{RMPC} for a popular centralised solution), among which we highlight the techniques proposed in \cite{R8A,R8B,R8C,R8D} for the distributed setting.
 A key aspect of this particular framework is given by the use of an ancillary control law, based upon static state feedback, which operates in tandem with its MPC policy.
-Distinct from the latter approach, the procedure formalised in \cite{DMPC1,DMPC2} aims to leverage the powerful design framework from \cite{SLS} in order to tackle the intricacies of the distributed setting.
+Distinct from the latter approach, the procedure formalised in \cite{DMPC1,DMPC2} leverages the powerful design framework from \cite{SLS} to address the intricacies of the distributed setting.
 One such intricacy, which arises chiefly in formation control, is the problem of attenuating the propagation of disturbance through said formation (see \cite{SS_rev}).
 This problem has received a great deal of attention in MPC-oriented literature, with multiple solutions having been proposed in both the distributed setting \cite{plat_MPC_1,plat_MPC_2,plat_MPC_3,plat_MPC_4}, and also in the centralised one \cite{plat_MPC_5}.